-It may sound like witchcraft, but I promise you: making your own kombucha is not witchcraft.
-Our Kombucha recipe has a few components, which have it in itself and it will give you a lot of pleasure to enjoy very soon your own Kombucha.
-With the video instructions and detailed tips, it's sure to succeed.
+It may sound like a witch's kitchen, but I promise you: Making kombucha yourself is not rocket science.
+Our kombucha recipe has a few components that pack a punch and you will have a lot of fun enjoying your own kombucha from your fermentation vessel at home very soon.
+With the video instructions and the detailed tips, you will definitely succeed.

-Making Kombucha Tea: The basic recipe for fermentation freshmen!
+Making Kombucha Tea: The Basic Recipe for Fermentation Newbies!

-To make kombucha, ingredients are fermented.
-Fermentation is a preservation method that produces a particular flavor.
-In the case of kombucha, it's bacteria and yeasts that grow into the kombucha fungus - also called SCOBY (symbiotic culture of bacteria and yeasts).
+To make Kombucha, various ingredients are fermented with a tea fungus (also called Scobys).
+Fermentation is a preservation method that brings out a special taste.
+In the case of kombucha fermentation, bacteria and yeasts that have grown into the kombucha mushroom - also called SCOBY (symbiotic culture of bacteria and yeasts) - help.

-To make kombucha, we always recommend organic ingredients for fermentation.
+When making Kombucha, we always recommend organic ingredients for fermentation.

-Before you can make your kombucha tea, you need (per liter):
+Before you can make your kombucha tea you will need (per litre):

 Place ingredients in a highlighted box

-- 1 glass jar with at least 1.5 liters capacity and a large opening (rinsed well without detergent)
+- 1 vessel (fermentation vessel, preparation vessel) made of glass with a volume of at least 1.5 liters and a large opening (rinsed out well without detergent)

 - 100 g e.g. whole cane sugar